scalar-labs/scalardb/docs/schema-loader.md

 <div class="notice--info">{{ notice--info | markdownify }}</div>

-### Repair tables
+### Repair namespaces and tables

+You can repair namespaces and tables by using the properties file.
+Namespaces and tables can be in an unknown state such as namespace or table exists in the underlying storage but not their ScalarDB metadata or vice versa.
+This command will recreate the namespaces, the tables, the secondary indexes and their metadata if necessary.
-You can repair the table metadata of existing tables by using the properties file.
-To repair table metadata of existing tables, run the following command, replacing the contents in the angle brackets as described:
+To repair them, run the following command, replacing the contents in the angle brackets as described:

 ```console
 $ java -jar scalardb-schema-loader-<VERSION>.jar --config <PATH_TO_SCALARDB_PROPERTIES_FILE> -f <PATH_TO_SCHEMA_FILE> [--coordinator] --repair-all